gh4n/search/README.md

 ### How do I run it?

-Only dependency is `Docker`
+Only dependency is `Docker` and `docker-compose`

-Navigate the root of the directory build and tag the docker container
+Clone this repo, in the root directory `zensearch/`:

-- `docker-compose up`
-- `docker-compose run tests`
+- To run the app `docker-compose run search`
-- `docker-compose run search`
+- To run all tests `docker-compose run tests`

 ### How does the search work?